kavithasub/solution-test-toolkit/README.md

 As the next step TG invokes all the jmeter scripts inside jmeter directory.

 **Step [3]**
 Finally TG invokes xx-post-scenario-steps.sh and it calls to the teardown.sh.
-Mainly we un-deploy the apps deployed in the tomcat server and also remove temporary directories which were created from step [1]
+Mainly we undeploy the apps deployed in the tomcat server and also remove temporary directories which were created from step [1]

 We have to follow the same way of above naming convention on all the scenario scripts.
-Ex:- pre and post scenario scripts’ name should be started with the solution number (two digits) The name of all jmeter scripts should be started with two digit number which starts from 01 and increment by sequentially.
+Ex:- pre and post scenario scripts’ name should be started with the scenario number (two digits) The name of all jmeter scripts should be started with two digit number which starts from 01 and increment by sequentially.

 **How to test and verify locally:**